 Betting on the winner of a championship or tournament, such as the Premier League in football or the British Open in golf.
 Each way outright betting is subject standard place terms.

-The amount a bettor receives after placing a winning bet and including the profit and stake and based on the odds and stake.
+The amount a bettor receives after placing a winning bet and including the returns and stake and based on the odds and stake.

 A term generally used in US sports to express the start given to the underdog to make the match even for betting if there is a strong favourite.